Gor Mahia F.C.: Bobby Williamson

 Bobby Williamson's managerial debut came in a league match against Sugar FC on 17 July 2013.
 He left the club in September 2014, being replaced by Frank Nuttall, whom he recommended to the club.

+Steven Polack

+Joined the club in August 2019.
+Led Mahia to One Premier League and One Charity Shield.
+Also won coach of the month 3 times,2019/2020.
+Left the club in October 2020.

 Johnny McKinstry

 Johnny McKinstry led Mahia to success, twice in the Premier League as well as one Charity Shield, from 2022 to 2024, before being appointed to manage Gambia national football team.